-This page was updated on 4 January 2021.
-It focusses on the local provisions that are in place on the Isles of Scilly.
+This page was updated on 22 February 2022.
 Please click on the relevant menu link for specific topics (see above if you're browsing on a phone or on the left-hand side if you're browsing on a larger device).

 The Council of the Isles of Scilly and Public Health Cornwall are working together to keep Scilly safe.
 Got a question about coronavirus on Scilly?
 Email us at email@example.com